polygamma/aurman/README.md

 keyserver=hkp://ipv4.pool.sks-keyservers.net:11371
 ```

-#### Disable notifications about packages that are not in known repos or the aur
+#### Disable notifications about packages that are not in known repos or the AUR
 Create a key called `no_notification_unknown_packages` in the section `[miscellaneous]`.

 Example: